mohitbaviskar/Shop-Management/README.md

 Employee privileges:
 1) Allow employees to take new orders by entering just the customer phone number, dish name and quantity(the amount will be calculated automatically).
 10% discount will be given to regular customers automatically.
 Simultaneously, customer database will also be updated.
 2) Keep a record of the ingredients required for each dish on the menu and check if all the ingredients required for fulfilling a particular order are available in sufficient quantity at the time of taking order.

-The ER diagram, relational schema, functional dependancies and normalisation process for this project can be checked in the FDs and Normalisation pdf file.
-The frontend look of this project can be seen in the dbms_screenshots folder.
-The database DDL and DML entries can be found in the shop.sql file.
-A simple way to run this project is to save all the files and folders directly into the htdocs folder of XAMPP, import the shop.sql file into the MySQL database and open the files in localhost on any browser after running the apache and sql server on XAMPP.